learn-co-curriculum/dsc-data-science-env-setup-v2-1/README.md

 If you see a message that states “WARNING: A newer version of conda exists”, run `conda update -n base conda` and then try again to create the environment using `conda env create -f environment.yml`.

 Next, try activating the environment.
-On a mac, type `source activate learn-env`.
-On windows, type `activate learn-env`.
+Whether you're on a Mac or using git bash on a windows machine, type `source activate learn-env` (if you have an issue with running git bash, the command to activate conda within the conda shell on windows is `activate learn-env`).

 To confirm that it worked, type `conda info --envs` and confirm that the output in the terminal ends with /learn-env - e.g. *  /Users/peterbell/anaconda3/envs/learn-env